CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-First of all, comes the parsing.
-As the definition says, the parser is responsible for lexical syntax check without any type check.
+First of all comes the parsing.
+As the definition says, the parser is responsible for the lexical syntax check without any type check.
 The following command prints the parsed AST.

 ```bash
 swiftc ./employee.swift -dump-parse
 ```

-In the output, you can notice that the types are not resolved and are ending with errors.
+In the output, you can notice that the types are not resolved and end with errors.

 ```
 (source_file "./employee.swift"
 // Importing Foundation